035966-L3/Sleeping-Cup-Testcases/README.md

 ## Why can't I find the data of problem X?

 We only store the data of the problems from our contests.
-Subjective problems are ignored because there is really nothing to store.
+Subjective and objective problems are ignored because there is really nothing to store.

 ## What's the usage of `gen.cpp`?